Starting My Sourdough Diary Again

 - Cover the dough with a plastic bag and let it proof in the fridge overnight (around 8-12 hours).

-- At least 45 minutes before you bake the bread, preheat the oven with a cast iron pan inside at 250°C.
+- At least 45 minutes before you bake the bread, preheat the oven with a cast iron pan (I LOVE my challenger bread pan) inside at 250°C.

 - Once the oven is preheated, carefully place the dough on a sheet of baking paper, seam side down.
 Score the surface and bake in the cast iron pan for 30 minutes covered.